sstelfox/rack_session_manipulation/README.md

 impersonation, privilege escalation, and private information exposure depending on what the application stores in the session.

+There is a very similar rack middleware [RackSessionAccess][1] that accomplishes more or less the same task.
+I wasn't particularly fond of how that gem solved the updating of state with multiple rack requests or the unecessary use of builder and marshalled objects to accomplish the task.

+RackSessionManipulation strives to be a bit lighter, and safer, while having a high quality code base following the best ruby practices.

 ## Installation

 Add this line to your application's Gemfile: